arishill/commerce-admin-web/README.md

 - Content (for general collections)

 ### History
 The first version of Arishill Commerce was written in PHP back in 2011-2012.
-It is currently being used by several boutique clients.
+It is currently being used in production by several boutique clients.

 This open source version of Arishill Commerce, will be built on the same premise, but is a complete re-design and re-write in NodeJS improving the first iteration in many ways.